-^{}Figures reported in 2022 were calculated on the closing date of the accounting year environmental or social characteristics promoted by the financial product are attained.
+^{}Figures reported in 2022 were calculated on the closing date of the accounting year

 What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?

 The objectives of the sustainable investments made by the financial product are to finance companies that contribute to environmental and/or social objectives through their products and services, as well as their sustainable practices.